-Once on the ground, the came in.
-From a prone position about 85 yards from the hogs, Carlson took a single shot at a sow that had turned to expose her left shoulder.
+Once on the ground, they came in.
+From a prone position about 85 yards from the hogs, Carlson took a single shot on a sow that had turned to expose her left shoulder.

 The track was short – maybe 15 yards – with lots of blood plainly visible.
 At the end of the run was a 220-ish pound hog that put meat on the table and in the freezer for both of us.